meishen1991/TabletopWhale.github.io/_posts/2014-08-12-a-users-guide-to-muscles.md

 I've never made an animation this complex before, and I had a ton of fun with it.
 I'm definitely planning on more animated infographics in the future.
 I might even learn After Effects, though I'll have to see how feasable that is since my computer's getting kind of old and slow.

-If you're having problems seeing the video loop you can find <a href="http://i.imgur.com/fgRP0H7.gif" target="_blank">the GIF file here</a>.
-The GIF link is actually better quality as well, since my vectors seem fuzzy in HTML5 video for some reason.
 As always, critiques and comments are very welcome :)

 <ul class="sources">
 <li> <h2> Acknowledgements </h2></li>